tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/odata-expression-syntax-for-azure-search.md

     Note that `geo.distance` returns distance in kilometers in Azure Search.
 This differs from other services that support OData geospatial operations, which typically return distances in meters.

--   The search.in function tests whether a given string field is equal to one of a given list of values.
+-   The `search.in` function tests whether a given string field is equal to one of a given list of values.
 It can also be used in any or all to compare a single value of a string collection field with a given list of values.
 Equality between the field and each value in the list is determined in a case-sensitive fashion, the same way as for the eq operator.
-Therefore an expression like search.in(myfield, 'a, b, c') is equivalent to myfield eq 'a' or myfield eq 'b' or myfield eq 'c',
+Therefore an expression like `search.in(myfield, 'a, b, c')` is equivalent to myfield eq 'a' or myfield eq 'b' or myfield eq 'c',

-	except that search.in will yield much better performance.
-The first parameter to the search.in function is the field reference (or range variable in the case where search.in is used inside an any or all expression).
+	except that `search.in` will yield much better performance.
+The first parameter to the `search.in` function is the field reference (or range variable in the case where `search.in` is used inside an any or all expression).
 The second parameter is a string containing the list of values, separated by spaces and/or commas.
-If you need to use separators other than spaces and commas because your values include those characters, you can specify an optional third parameter to search.in.
+If you need to use separators other than spaces and commas because your values include those characters, you can specify an optional third parameter to `search.in`.
 This third parameter is a string

 	where each character of the string, or subset of this string are treated as a separator when parsing the list of values in the second parameter.